MicrosoftDocs/sandbox/sandbox/demos/githubbot.md

 ### GitHub Application Setup
 1. Browse to the [OAuth applications section](https://github.com/settings/developers) of your profile on GitHub.
 1. Click the **Register a new application** button at the top right corner of the page.
 1. Enter the required information.
 The one that really matters is **Authorization callback URL**.
-This is the URL to the OAuth handler for GitHub Helper Bot, and if you deployed the app using the instructions above, it will take the form of **https://&lt;sitename&gt;.azurewebsites.net/api/OAuthCallback**.
+This is the URL to the OAuth handler for OctoBot, and if you deployed the app using the instructions above, it will take the form of **https://&lt;sitename&gt;.azurewebsites.net/api/OAuthCallback**.
 [3]
 1. Click the **Register application** button.
 1. After the app is created, you will be presented wtih a **Client ID** and **Client Secret**.
 Copy these somewhere safe as you'll need them later.
 [4]  If you lose them, you can always browse back to the link above and view your application and change its configuration.